Flecs v4.0

 In some cases however, operations need to be immediately visible to a system.
 A typical example is a system that assigns tasks to resources, like assigning plates to a waiter.
 A system should only assign plates to a waiter that hasn't been assigned any plates yet, but to know which waiters are free, the operation that assigns a plate to a waiter must be immediately visible.

-• no_readonly systems are always single threaded
+• immediate systems are always single threaded

 • operations on the iterated over entity must still be deferred